 Mr. Lyerla is a thought leader in patent and trade secret litigation.
 He regularly speaks and publishes on issues in patent and trade secret litigation.
-He was a member of the advisory committee of lawyers who collaborated with the judges of the Northern District of Illinois to write the local rules for patent litigation now adopted by that court.
+He is Editor-in-Chief and a Principal Author of Antitrust Issues in Intellectual Property Law, a new book published by the ABA in May 2016.
+He was a member of the advisory committee of lawyers and judges in the Northern District of Illinois that wrote the local rules for patent litigation now adopted by that court.
 He is a contributing author to Patent Claim Construction in the Federal Circuit published by West.
-He has been editor in chief of the ABA publication Intellectual Property Litigation for 15 years and now serves on the editorial board.
-Mr. Lyerla’s article titled “Understand the Two Approaches to Claim Construction” was cited and quoted by the U.S. Court of Appeals for the Federal Circuit as secondary authority in its 2012 opinion involving patent claim construction in MySpace, Inc. v.
+He was editor in chief of the ABA publication Intellectual Property Litigation for 15 years and now serves on the editorial board.
+Mr. Lyerla’s article titled “Understand the Two Approaches to Claim Construction” was cited and quoted by the U.S. Court of Appeals for the Federal Circuit as secondary authority in its 2012 opinion in MySpace, Inc. v.
 GraphOn Corporation, 2011-1149 (Fed.
 Cir.
 March 2, 2012).

-Mr. Lyerla is committed to pro bono work.
+Mr. Lyerla is committed to diversity in the workplace and in life.
+He is equally committed to pro bono work.
 He has tried numerous pro bono trials for the indigent including two murder trials.
 He has received the John Powers Crowley Justice Award for his pro bono work.